Linear and nonlinear parabolic forward-backward problems: Interpolation estimate for the linear shear flow problem

-This lemma relies on a careful analysis of the dual profiles $\Theta^j$, and in particular on a decomposition of the latter into an explicit singular part and a regular part.
-This decomposition allows us to have quantitative upper and lower bounds on the functions $\tau \mapsto N(\tau,\ell_{\bu}^j)$, which play a paramount role in interpolation theory (see \cite{MR1343130} and \cref{sec:lofstrom} below).
+The proof of \cref{lem:shear-Hs} relies on a careful analysis of the dual profiles $\overline{\Phi^j}$, and in particular on a decomposition of the latter into an explicit singular part and a regular part.
+This decomposition allows us to have quantitative upper and lower bounds on the functions $\tau \mapsto \iN(\tau,\overline{\ell^j})$, which play a paramount role in interpolation theory (see \cite{MR1343130} and \cref{sec:lofstrom} below).

 The organization of this section is as follows.
 We start by introducing the theory of subspace interpolation, and associated notations in \cref{sec:subspace-interpolation}.
-Then, as a first step, we prove an interpolated well-posedness theory for the case of the linear shear flow in \cref{sec:interpolation-shear}, illustrating how the general theory can be applied for our problem, thanks to the knowledge of the singular profiles of \cref{sec:radial}.
-Using this first step, we will deduce in \cref{sec:proofs-5} a decomposition result for the profiles $\Theta^j$ into a regular part and a singular part involving the profiles $\busing^i$.
-This decomposition allows us to identify the interpolation space for the source terms and prove \cref{lem:interpolation} in \cref{sec:interpolation}.
-Eventually, we prove the $\qhalf $ estimate of \cref{prop:q12} in \cref{sec:proof-Q12}.
+We then turn towards the proof of \cref{lem:shear-Hs} in \cref{sec:interpolation-shear}, illustrating how the general theory can be applied for our problem, thanks to the knowledge of the singular profiles of \cref{sec:radial}.